JAMASoftwares/TAU-Software-Management/README.md

 Websocket server file is located in /SW Management/public_html/webserver/

 Run it via terminal/command prompt like this (mac/linux):
+- node ws-server.js
+Or
 - npm install -g nodemon
-- nodemon ws-server.js
+- nodemon --ext js ws-server.js

-Or
-- node ws-server.js
+Needed --ext js for skipping changes in json files.
+By default nodemon restarts automatically after modifying javascript or JSON files.
+But for now we cannot start new session after writing into JSON database.
+That causes errors when editing table.

 <h3> Project Screenshots </h3>